 Paragraph III.
-Meeting of the General Assembly.
-The General Assembly shall meet in regular session on the second Monday in January 1947, and biennially thereafter on the same day until the date shall be changed by law.
-By concurrent resolution, adopted by a majority of members elected to both Houses, the General Assembly may adjourn any regular session to such later date as it may fix for reconvening in regular session, but shall remain in regular session no longer than seventy (70) days, in the aggregate, during the term for which the members were elected.
-If it shall adjourn the first regular session before the expiration of seventy (70) days without fixing a date for reconvening, the General Assembly shall reconvene in regular session on the second Monday in January of the next year unless it shall have adjourned sine die.
-All business pending in the Senate or House at the adjournment of any regular session may be considered at any later regular session of the same General Assembly as if there had been no adjournment.
-Nothing herein shall be construed to effect the power of the Governor to convoke the General Assembly in extraordinary session, or the duty of the Governor to convene the General Assembly in extraordinary session upon the certificate of three-fifths of the members elected to the Senate and the House of Representatives, as provided in Article V, Section I, Paragraph XII of this Constitution.
-If an impeachment trial is pending at the end of any regular or extraordinary session, the Senate may continue in session until such trial is completed.
-The provisions of Paragraph III, Section IV of Article III of the Constitution which this Constitution supersedes which apply to the meetings of the General Assembly shall continue in force until the second Monday in January, 1947.
+Meeting; time limit; adjournment.
+The General Assembly shall meet in regular session on the second Monday in January, 1955, and annually thereafter on the same day until the date shall be changed by law.
+By concurrent resolution adopted by a majority of members elected to both houses, the General Assembly may adjourn any regular session to such later date as it may fix for reconvening in regular session, but shall remain in regular session no longer than forty (40) days, in the aggregate, in each year during the term for which the members were elected.
+All business pending in the Senate or House at the adjournment of any regular session may be considered at any later regular session of the same General Assembly, as if there had been no adjournment.
+Nothing herein shall be construed to affect the power of the Governor to convoke the General Assembly in extraordinary session, or the duty of the Governor to convene the General Assembly in extraordinary session upon the certificate of three-fifths of the members elected to the Senate and the House of Representatives, as provided in Article V, Section I, Paragraph XII of this Constitution.
+If an empeachment trial is pending at the end of any regular or extraordinary session, the Senate may continue in session until such trial is completed.